siberianfox/g2wiki/Raster-Streaming-Protocol.md

 - `over` - Millimeters of horizontal overscan.
 This is the distance the head will travel beyond the horizontal print area to allow for acceleration / deceleration to not require compensation.

-- `bits` - Bit depth: Number of bits per pixel - typically 8, for 255 grey levels, but may be 16 for increased monochrome resolution.
+- `bits` - Bit depth: Number of bits per pixel - typically 8, for 255 grey levels, but may larger for increased monochrome resolution.
 A bit-depth of 1 may also be used to allow the rasterizer to perform dithering or other half-toning algorithms.
-In this case the PPI may also be set at the dot limit of the laser, typically about 1200 DPI.
-FYI: PNG and BMP standard bit depths are 1, 2, 4, 8, 16, and 32 (and 64 in some cases).
+In this case the PPMs may also be set at the dot limit of the laser, typically on the order of 50 to 100 DPM (~1200 - 2400 DPI).

-- `comp` - Compression - Uncompressed bitfield (0) or run-length encoding without Huffman encoding (1).
-Beyond MVP it may be useful to consider Huffman encoding and X-A delta run-length encoding and other, more advanced encodings as per [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) for further encoding efficiency.
+- `comp` - Optional: Compression - Uncompressed bitfield (0) or run-length encoding without Huffman encoding (1).
+Beyond MVP it may be useful to consider Huffman encoding, X-A delta run-length encoding. and other more advanced encodings as per [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) for further encoding efficiency.
+See Protocol Extensions.
+Defaults to uncompressed if omitted.

 - `matr` - Optional: The transformation matrix to be applied to the image.
 In MVP this is merely an XY setting horizontal (X) and vertical (Y) directions from origin.
 An array value of [1,0,0,1,0,0] sets a raster with a lower left origin.
 A value of [1,0,0,-1,0,0] flips Y for an upper left origin.
 If this parameter is omitted the default is[1,0,0,1,0,0] (lower left).
 Beyond MVP the matrix can be used to perform scaling, rotations, and translation.
 See  https://www.adobe.com/products/postscript/pdfs/PLRM.pdf, section 4.3.3 for details.